CedricHirschi/ngspice_cosim_inv/instructions/docs/xschem/creating_design.md

 ```bash
 xschem inverter.sch
 ```

+!!! info
     You will get a warning that the file does not exist, which is fine.

 Now, you should see a blank schematic editor window where you can start building your inverter design.